2. Transferring the design onto lino

-I roll printing ink very thinly onto a slab of glass and then apply it to the lino.
+I roll a mixture of printing ink and reducng mdium very thinly onto a slab of glass and then roll it onto the lino.
 Then I place the inked lino on the press bed and carefully lie my paper over the top.
 I smooth over the top of it with a flat hand; this loosely fixes the paper in place before I apply the pressure of the press.

 1. Designing the image